thoth-station/storages/README.rst

 .. code-block:: console

   # When using version from this Git repository:
-  PYTHONPATH=. pipenv run ./thoth-storages graph-cache cache.pickle -d ../adviser/cache_conf.yaml
+  PYTHONPATH=. pipenv run ./thoth-storages graph-cache cache.pickle -c ../adviser/cache_conf.yaml

   # When using a version installed from PyPI:
-  thoth-storages graph-cache cache.pickle -d ../adviser/cache_conf.yaml
+  thoth-storages graph-cache cache.pickle -c ../adviser/cache_conf.yaml

-The command above creates a memory dump (a pickle file) which can be then loaded in the system.
-The path can be supplied using environment variable ``THOTH_STORAGES_GRAPH_CACHE_PATH``.
-If loading of cache is not successful, an empty cache is used by default.
-If the given graph cache is already present on the system, it will be loaded and new enties automatically synced into the old cache.
+The command above creates a SQLite3 database which carries some of the data loaded from the graph database.
+The path to cache can be supplied using environment variable ``THOTH_STORAGES_GRAPH_CACHE``.
+By default, the module will create an in-memory SQLite3 database and will not persist it onto disk.
+If the configuration points to non-existing file, an SQLite3 database will be created and persisted onto disk with data which were added into it based on runtime usage.
+This naturally re-uses graph cache multiple times across runs (filled with the data needed) as expected.

-By default, the implementation looks for cache in ``/opt/app-root/src/graph_cache.pickle`` which is suitable to be used in OpenShift's s2i process.

 Take a look at adviser repo, at ``cache_conf.yaml`` file specifically, to see how ``cache_conf.yaml`` file should be structured.
 An example could be: